Messiah64/Neural-Drive/README.md

 #### Calibration and Training

-1. Add Features: Enter feature names (e.g., "Left", "Right") and click "Add Feature"
+1. Add Features: Enter feature names (e.g., "Yes", "No") and click "Add Feature"
 2. Record Calibration Data:
    - For each feature, click its button to start a 15-second recording session
    - Think about or perform the action associated with that feature